-AIB is the leading bank by market share position across key personal banking products including current accounts, personal loans and credit cards based on number of products held (Source: Ipsos MRBI Personal Financial Tracker Q2 2018).
+AIB is the leading bank by market share position across key personal banking products including current accounts and personal loans (excluding car loans) based on number of products held (Source: Ipsos MRBI Personal Financial Tracker Q4 2018).
 This is achieved via digital innovation and relationship management expertise.
 AIB offers a full suite of services including daily banking, consumer credit, wealth management, savings and investments and general insurance.
 Products and services are delivered to personal customers via distribution channels including the Local Market Network and Direct Banking (phone, internet, mobile and tablet banking).

-As a result of AIB's youth and personal market offerings, AIB has an advantage by market share for personal customers aged under 35 (Source: Ipsos MRBI Personal Financial Tracker Q2 2018).
+As a result of AIB's youth and personal market offerings, AIB has an advantage by market share for personal customers aged under 35 (Source: Ipsos MRBI Personal Financial Tracker Q4 2018).
 AIB is also the number one card issuer in the market.
-Investing in digital innovation has resulted in over 60 per cent. of key products purchased online in the first six months of 2018, while 78 per cent. of personal loans were applied for online.
+Investing in digital innovation has resulted in over 60 per cent. of key products purchased online in 2018.
+Over 70 per cent. of personal loans were applied for online (excludes loan applications originating from Intermediary channel and loan applications from FSG customers).

 AIB continues to reward loyalty via the AIB Everyday Rewards programme, offering customers cash back on a range of different purchases with selected retail partners.
-Since launching in 2017, over 188 thousand customers have registered for the programme, while approximately €1.68 million has been rewarded in cash back savings to customers.
+Since launching in 2017, over 230,000 customers have registered for the programme.
+In 2018, approximately €1.5 million has been rewarded in cash back savings to customers.